 The Developer continues to update their cost estimates due to inflation in materials and labor and is also updating their financing model.
 Last fall, they anticipated using tax-exempt bonds for all- or a part of their construction or permanent financing but the tax-exempt bond market has suffered in the rising interest rate environment, making that option much less feasible.
-Their offer also originally assumed the CRA would be able to provide some funding for remediation assistance (which relied on our own legal and financial ability to issue bonds) but has been modified to shift the remediation cost burden back on the Developer, who will seek State or Federal funding to assist with the remediation costs and the affordability of the low-income units.
+Their offer has been modified to factor in the remediation cost burden on the Developer.